shin3tky/detect_meteors/PLUGIN_AUTHOR_GUIDE.md

 ```

 ### 4.3 Output Handler with Lifecycle Hooks (Secondary Handler Example)

+> **Note**: The pipeline does not call lifecycle hooks in v1.5.x.
+Implementing
+> them is safe (and future-proof) but you will only see them execute if you
+> call them manually.

 ```python
 """Slack notification handler with full lifecycle support, logging, and exceptions."""